-Article 15 Priority among competing interests
+Article 19 Priority among competing interests

-1. This Article determines priority between interests in the same intermediated securities which become effective against third parties under Article 10 or Article 11.
+1. This Article determines priority between interests in the same intermediated securities which become effective against third parties under Article 12 or Article 13.

-2. Subject to paragraph 5 and Article 16, interests that become effective against third parties under Article 10 have priority over any interest that becomes effective against third parties by any other method provided by the non-Convention law.
+2. Subject to paragraph 5 and Article 20, interests that become effective against third parties under Article 12 have priority over any interest that becomes effective against third parties by any other method provided by the non-Convention law.

-3. Interests that become effective against third parties under Article 10 rank among themselves according to the time of occurrence of the following events:
+3. Interests that become effective against third parties under Article 12 rank among themselves according to the time of occurrence of the following events:

-(a) if the relevant intermediary is itself the holder of the interest, when the agreement granting the interest is entered into;
+(a) if the relevant intermediary is itself the holder of the interest and the interest is effective against third parties under Article 12(3)(a), when the agreement granting the interest is entered into;